Thirty-three deformation classes of compact hyperk\"ahler orbifolds: Computing the singularities in dimension 4

 with $T_2$ which is defined in (\ref{Tm}).
 We also say that these singularities are of \emph{type} $\mathfrak{b}_{k}$. \end{itemize} When the is no ambiguity on $X$, we simply denote $a_k$ and $\mathfrak{b}_k$ instead of $a_k(X)$ and $\mathfrak{b}_k(X)$. \end{nota} We consider the elements of order $k$ of a group $G$. \begin{nota} On $G$, we consider the bijection $\inv(g)=g^{-1}$.
 The group $\left\langle \inv\right\rangle$ acts on $G$.
 For $k\in \left\{2,3,4,6\right\}$, we denote:

 where $\mathcal{O}(g)$ is the order of $g$.
-In other words, in $\mathcal{O}(G)_k$ we have identified $g$ and $g^{-1}$. \end{nota} \begin{rmk} An element $g\in G$ and its inverse $g^{-1}$ will have the same specific fixed points.
+In other words, in $\mathcal{O}(G)_k$ we have identified $g$ and $g^{-1}$. \end{nota} \begin{rmk} An element $g\in G$ and its inverse $g^{-1}$ have the same specific fixed points.
 So these fixed points have to be counted only once for $g$ or for $g^{-1}$.
-It is why the sets $\mathcal{O}(G)_k$ have been introduced. \end{rmk} According to Lemma \ref{Sg}, $\mathcal{S}_g$ corresponds to fixed point of $g$ of the form $(x,s(x))$.
-In the previous section, we have seen that the stabilizer of $(x,s(x))$ can be different groups.
-The objective of the next notation is to make a partition of $\mathcal{S}_g$ with each subsets corresponding to one of the possible stabilizers.
-All the notation are explained in Remark \ref{explainSg}. \begin{nota} Let $g\in G\smallsetminus\left\{\id\right\}$. \begin{itemize} \item Let $\mathcal{S}_g$ be the set defined in Lemma \ref{Sg}.
+It is why the sets $\mathcal{O}(G)_k$ have been introduced. \end{rmk} For a given $x\in \SpFix g$, we have seen with Lemma \ref{SgigjLemme}, that $\mathcal{S}_g/\left\langle g\right\rangle$ corresponds to fixed point of $g$ of the form $(x,s(x))$.
+In the previous section, we have seen that the stabilizers of $(x,s(x))$ can be different groups.
+The aim of the next notation is to make a partition of $\mathcal{S}_g$ with each subsets corresponding to one of the possible stabilizers.
+All the notation are explained in Remark \ref{explainSg}. \begin{nota} Let $g\in G\smallsetminus\left\{\id\right\}$. \begin{itemize} \item Let $\mathcal{S}_g$ be the set defined in Notation \ref{Sg}.
 According to Lemma \ref{s0h}, the set $\mathcal{S}_g$ can be divided in two subsets:

 The set $\mathcal{S}_g^+$ can also be divided in two subsets:

 We set $\overline{\mathcal{S}}_g^{\bullet}:=\mathcal{S}_g^{\bullet}/\left\langle g\right\rangle$ the orbits under the right multiplication action, with "$\bullet$" which can be any of the previous decorations. \item We consider the same notation for $\mathcal{S}_{g_i,g_j}$, where $g_i$, $g_j$ are two different automorphisms in $G$ such that $\left\langle g_i \right\rangle\cap\left\langle g_j\right\rangle=\left\langle g\right\rangle$.